 Crewe History Centre

-Plans have been approved for Crewe to be the location of one of two new state-of-the art history centres that will co-host Cheshire’s archives.
+Plans have been approved for Crewe to be the location of one of two new state-of-the art history centres that will co-host Cheshire’s archives, which record the development of the county and its communities from the Middle Ages to the present day.
+The centre is currently expected to be open in early 2026.

 Cheshire Archives and Local Studies – a shared service of Cheshire East and Cheshire West and Chester Councils – looks after the county’s unique and irreplaceable written and pictorial history and is driving forward a project to rehouse the collections in two new bespoke history centres.